deepset-ai/haystack-website/src/pages/docs_hub/usage/upload_documents.md

 # Upload Documents

-In Haystack Hub, the user can upload documents which he would like to search.
+In Haystack Hub, the user can upload documents which they would like to search.
 If you click **Documents** in the menu on the left or on the dashboard **Go to Documents** in the **Getting Started** section, you will be redirected to the following page.
 This page will be empty if you enter it the first time.

 ![image](../img/HaystackHub_documentsempty_.png)